angular/angular/aio/content/guide/hydration.md

 </div>

-You can confirm hydration is enabled by opening Developer Tools in your browser and viewing the console.
+While running an application in dev mode, you can confirm hydration is enabled by opening the Developer Tools in your browser and viewing the console.
 You should see a message that includes hydration-related stats, such as the number of components and nodes hydrated.
 Note: Angular calculates the stats based on all components rendered on a page, including those that come from third-party libraries.

 <a id="constraints"></a>